-This lake is perfect for a weekend getaway from Dallas, just a five hour road trip away.
+Coming from Dallas, this lake is perfect for a mini road trip, just a five hour drive away.

 It’s one of the cleanest lakes in America, so you can be sure that it’s going to be stunning when you visit.

-Even though we went on a cloudy weekend, you could still see the beauty of the lake as powerful clouds covered the sky.
+Even though my husband and I visited on a mostly cloudy weekend, you could still see the beauty of the lake as powerful clouds covered the sky.

-Here are seven things to do when visiting Lake Ouachita.
+Without further ado, here are 14 things to do when visiting Lake Ouachita.

-From the observation deck at the top of the peninsula, you can see the stunning lake view captured in the last photo below.
+From the observation deck at the top of the peninsula, called the Point 50 Overlook, you can see the view captured in the photos above.